-When it comes to risk management, there’s no better place to start than with a company-wide disaster recovery plan.
+When it comes to disaster recovery, risk management, and contingency plans, there’s no better place to start than with a company-wide recovery plan.
 The truth is that there is a definite art to creating a clear, powerful, reliable recovery plan that will minimize your risks and protect your assets–and today, we’ll help you study that art.

 Identifying Your Priorities